ptahproject/ptah/docs/startup.rst

 config.initialize_settings
 --------------------------

-This function, memphis.config.initialize_settings(/path/to/settings.ini)
+This function, ptah.config.initialize_settings({'settings': /path/to/settings.ini})

   - consumes the .ini file and parses it
-  - makes all values available in memphis.config.Settings dict
+  - makes all values available in ptah.config.Settings dict
-  - notify(memphis.config.ISettingsInitializing)
+  - notify(ptah.config.SettingsInitializing)
-    - memphis/pyramid related packages who subscribe to pyramid's event channel will get this event.
+    - ptah/pyramid related packages who subscribe to pyramid's event channel will get this event.
     - each package can configure itself at this point with environment
   - At this point pyramid and ptah as well as all add-ons will be fully configured.
 Services available: